 If you’re employer claims you do not qualify because of these or other reasons, a skilled maintenance and cure attorney will know the best way to address these issues to help you get the benefits you’re entitled to.

 The employer remains responsible for providing maintenance and cure until the seaman reaches “maximum medical improvement.”
 “Maximum medical improvement” means the seaman has either been cured or his condition has been diagnosed as permanent and incurable.

 Problems often arise when company physicians prematurely declare a seaman as having reached maximum medical improvement so they can terminate maintenance and cure benefits.
-In situations like this, it is best for a seaman to seek representation by an experienced Houston maintenance and cure attorney to protect their rights.
+In situations like this, it is best for a seaman to seek representation by an experienced maintenance and cure attorney to protect their rights.